pedalv/JavaApp/Kotlin/Section_04.md

 # Section 4: Data Types and Null Reference Handling
 - Everthing is a class
-- => So primitives as in Java do not exist as
+- => So primitives as in Java do not exist
 - => boolean , byte , char , short , int , long , float and double.
 - There is no lower case in Kotlin
 - => so data types is represent by wrapper classes.